TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Requirements
 ^^^^^^^^^^^^

-You need an installed version of TYPO3 CMS 6.2.
+You need an installed version of TYPO3 CMS 7 LTS.
 You can download the source code from https://typo3.org/download/.